MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-isolation-in-office-365-video.md

 # Tenant Isolation in Office 365 Video

 > [!NOTE]
 > Office 365 Video will be replaced by Microsoft Stream.
-To learn more about the new enterprise video service that adds intelligence to video collaboration and learn about the transition plans for current Office 365 Video customers, see [Migrate to Stream from Office 365 Video](https://docs.microsoft.com/stream/).
+To learn more about the new enterprise video service that adds intelligence to video collaboration and learn about the transition plans for current Microsoft 365 Video customers, see [Office 365 Video transition to Microsoft Stream overview](https://docs.microsoft.com/stream/migrate-from-office-365).

 ## Introduction